SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 * firefighting teams
 * etc.

-The existence of single-function teams or departments isn't necessarily harmful -- as Ken Schwaber said, if the traditional way meets current needs, keep doing it.
-But it *is* a contradiction to call them "Scrum" teams, and I'd want to examine why we're using Scrum words for things that aren't Scrum.
-George Orwell said,
+Not everything in the world has to be called "Scrum."
+The existence of single-function teams or departments isn't necessarily harmful -- as Ken Schwaber wrote:

+> If waterfall meets current needs, keep doing it.

+But it *is* a contradiction to call single-function teams (or departments) "Scrum" teams.
+Is there an honest reason to use Scrum words for things that aren't Scrum?
+As George Orwell wrote

 > If thought corrupts language, language can also corrupt thought.

-At the very least abusing the language like this prevents learning what Scrum actually is.
+At the very least abusing language like this prevents learning what Scrum actually is.

 ### How to become a rich methodologist

 A person who was called "Product Owner" of a single-function team told me I could make a lot of money by inventing a methodology to accommodate teams like hers.
+Did she think Ken Schwaber, Takeuchi-さん, and Nonaka-さん were unaware of the existence of single-function teams?

-Well, around the year 2000 people made a lot of money with something called the Rational Unified Process (the RUP) that could be "tailored" to require no change at all to your organizational design.
+Around the year 2000 people made a lot of money with something called the Rational Unified Process (the RUP) that could be "tailored" to require no change at all to your organizational design.
 It was a disaster, of course.
 Alistair Cockburn (one of the authors of the Agile Manifesto) clearly wasn't a fan:
 > I am interested in fending off the fat methodology army, the vast quantity of RUP, \[Arthur\] Anderson \[now Accenture\], SEI \[Software Engineering Institute\] salespeople putting ideas into CIOs' minds that they should have lots of paperwork to be "safe".

 One of the people responsible for the RUP fiasco repackaged it into a monstrous, fundamentally dishonest thing called [SAFe](https://www.lafable.com).
 Fool me once, shame on you.
 Fool me twice, shame on me.